 Slow cooking your picanha

 Using a sharp knife, score the fat cap of the picanha and coat with 3 or 4 tablespoons of the rub.
 Set the rest aside for another cook.

 Once your EGG is up to temperature, place your rubbed picanha onto the Stainless Steel Grid.
-We would highly recommend using a wireless meat thermometer (like the EGG Genius) to continuously measure the temperature of the middle of your picanha.
+We would highly recommend using the EGG Genius to continuously manage and measure the temperature of the middle of your picanha from your phone!

 Take the picanha off when it reaches 5°C less than the temperature for the doneness you want.